-Installation of High Efficiency Appliances for Businesses sub-method: transitional arrangements arising from the Energy Savings Scheme (Amendment No. 1) Rule 2020 for calculation of Energy Savings
+Installation of High Efficiency Appliances for Businesses sub-method: transitional arrangements arising from the Energy Savings Scheme (Amendment No. 1) Rule 2020 for calculation of Energy Savings where the Implementation Date of the relevant Implementation is before the commencement date of the Greenhouse and Energy Minimum Standards (Refrigerated Cabinets)

-- 11.15 An Accredited Certificate Provider may calculate Energy Savings from an Implementation in accordance with Activity Definition F1 of the Rule: An Accredited Certificate Provider must calculate Energy Savings from an Implementation in accordance with Activity Definition F1 of the Rule as in force immediately before the commencement of the Energy Savings Scheme (Amendment No. 1) Rule 2020, where the following criteria are satisfied: - (a) as in force immediately before the commencement of the Energy Savings Scheme (Amendment No. 1) Rule 2020; or - (b) in Schedule F (as amended by the Energy Savings Scheme (Amendment No. 2) Rule 2020).
+- 11.15 An Accredited Certificate Provider may calculate Energy Savings from an Implementation in accordance with Activity Definition F1 of the Rule: - (a) as in force immediately before the commencement of the Energy Savings Scheme (Amendment No. 1) Rule 2020; or - (b) in Schedule F (as amended by the Energy Savings Scheme (Amendment No. 2) Rule 2020),